-Local residents have raised concerns about traffic and road safety, especially in relation to the A354 and speeding along Church Road through the village and close to the school.
-The Highways Authority have said these issues are not so severe to justify limiting development in the area.
+88. Local residents have raised concerns about traffic and road safety, especially in relation to the A354 and speeding along Church Road through the village and close to the school.
+The

+Highways Authority have said these issues are not so severe to justify limiting development in the area.
 However where there are specific issues relating to a development site, these would need to be addressed.

-Currently bus service 20 operates from Blandford to Salisbury with 4 buses each way per day.
-Unfortunately the earliest bus to Blandford from Pimperne is at 9:29am, with the earliest return trip at 2:15pm, which makes it unsuited for commuting or short shopping trips.
+- 89. Currently bus service 20 operates from Blandford to Salisbury with 4 buses each way per day.
+There is one other daily service operating around lunchtime between Pimperne and Blandford.
+Unfortunately the earliest bus to Blandford from Pimperne is at around 9:30am, with the latest return trip before 5pm, and there is no service at all at the weekends, which makes it unsuited for commuting or evening / weekend leisure trips.
 Dorset Community Transport also operate a dial-a-ride service at cost.
+At around 21/2 miles between Pimperne and Blandford Town Centre it is feasible to cycle, and there is a shared pedestrian / cycle route from Pimperne to the edge of Blandford, but this does not continue all the way to the town centre and in places is relatively narrow (below current guidance on width). - 90.
 The main strategy for villages such as Pimperne, as set out in the Local Transport Plan, is to support local initiatives, such as car / mini-bus clubs, community service and delivery hubs, and very limited new infrastructure.
-Ideas such as a 20mph zone and measures to tackle speeding were generally supported by local residents, and the Parish Council can work with the Highways Authority to explore these as possible projects.
+The concept of a 20mph zone throughout the village (west of the A354) was strongly supported by local residents when consulted in 2021, and the Parish Council hopes to work with the Highways Authority to explore this as a priority project.